recipe/secretsweeper/README.md

 # Secretsweeper

-Secretsweeper is a fast, in-memory secret-sanitizing C-Python module written in Zig, designed for speed.
+Secretsweeper is a fast, in-memory secret-sanitizing Python module written in Zig, designed for speed.

 ```shell
 » python